Qumulo/docs/administrator-guide/encryption-data-security/managing-encryption-at-rest.md

    In the output, ensure that the `key_id` field lists the new key ID.

-### To Check the Encryption Status of a Qumulo Cluster by Using the Web UI
+### To Check the Encryption Status of a Qumulo Cluster by Using the Qumulo Core Web UI
 1. Log in to Qumulo Core.

 1. On the **Dashboard** page, in the **Cluster Overview** section, click **More details**.